 A will is a legal document that states what should happen to your possessions after you die.
 Dying without a will means that your heirs will be determined by a court.
 In addition to who should get an inheritance, there are a few other things to include in your will, like who will serve as executor of your estate.
-There may also be certain requirements set out by your state law.
+There may also be certain requirements set out by your state law that your will needs to follow or else it may be invalid, which is like you never wrote one at all.

 You must include basic personal information about yourself in a will, like your full name, birthdate, and address.
 It might also be helpful to list any other names you go by, as well as the names of your spouse and family members and their relationship to you.
 The person writing a will is called the testator.